-- Complete and submit the online EPFL Doctoral School application form, including three reference letters and academic records, before the application deadline.
+- Complete and submit the online EPFL Doctoral School Application From, including three reference letters and academic records, before the application deadline.
 Please contact your three referees in time, to ensure that your application is complete before the chosen deadline.

 - If your native language is neither English nor French, we encourage you to take the TOEFL and submit your result as well.
 (Code EPFL : 3253)

 - The program committee evaluates the completed applications.
 If your application corresponds to the requirements of our program, it will be directed to the potential PhD advisors in your field.

 - You will be admitted to the doctoral program if and when a PhD advisor has agreed to accept you as a student.
 The beginning date will be discussed with your PhD advisor and depends on the availability of funds.

 - This procedure takes about 2 months.

 Please contact us for any additional information you may require and hope to welcome you soon to the EPFL.

 The PhD student arrives on campus, takes an appointment with the EDMA administrator (office: MA B2 424, Station 8) where he receives more information and signs the matriculation form.

 Be sure that you have these documents ready when you are applying on-line: